acmgit/barchairs/README.md

 barchairs.register_cool_trees = true<br>

 Barchairs 1.3 or higher have changed (fixed) the variable barchair to barchairs.<br>
-To convert the old barchairs, enable the option: <br>
+If you have unknown Barchairs in your world then enable the following option:<br>

 barchairs.convert_old = true